-- Example: Early effort on Linux Beowulf - Initially built to address problems associated with large data sets in Earth and Space Science applications - From Center of Excellence in Space Data & Information Sciences (CESDIS), division of University Space Research Association at the Goddard Space Flight Center - This isn't one fixed package - Just an example of putting tools together to create a supercomputer from commodity hardware
+- Example: Early (>20 years old!) effort on Linux Beowulf - Initially built to address problems associated with large data sets in Earth and Space Science applications - From Center of Excellence in Space Data & Information Sciences (CESDIS) - Division of University Space Research Association at the Goddard Space Flight Center - Still used! - This isn't one fixed package - Just an example of putting tools together to create a supercomputer from commodity hardware